Troubleshooting error messages

 There could be several reasons for this error.
-If you’ve just created a CDN Storage then you need to wait 5 minutes.
-If you’re using a HTTP or VoD resource and you’re getting the error only on your CDN URL or CNAME, it’s best to contact our Support department.
+If you’ve just created a CDN Storage, then you need to wait 5 minutes.
+If you’re using an HTTP or VOD resource and you’re getting the error only on your CDN URL or CNAME, it’s best to contact our Support department.

 404 File Not Found

-Usually this error is caused by one of following things.
+Usually, this error is caused by one of the following things: